 Decision-making needs to be supported by adequate and appropriate research and investigation.
 Designers must think "out of the box" to develop innovative solutions, while thinking "in the box" to conform to requirements set by clients or research.

 The course is structured to equip the student to learn and develop through their use of design and technological concepts.
-Students will research, design and manufacture a product and plan to develop it into an innovation; that is to theoretically get the product to diffuse into the marketplace.
+Students will research, design and manufacture a product and plan to develop it into an innovation following characteristics.